 Remember there are several types of legacy:

-If you want to leave a donation in your Will to help the work of the Trust, your solicitor will need to know the following details:
+If you would like to to leave a donation in your Will to help the work of the Trust, did you know that your solicitor will only need to know the simple following details:

 The Hawk Conservancy Trust is a conservation charity and award-winning visitor centre that has worked in the fields of conservation, education, rehabilitation and the research of birds of prey for over 50 years.
 Our mission is the conservation of birds of prey.
 Projects related to our mission operate on site at the Trust, in southern England and overseas.
 Our education programmes take many forms, the most popular being our world-class flying demonstrations.